roboconf/roboconf.github.io/en/user-guide-snapshot/configuring-an-agent.md

 # This is useful if the machine has several network interfaces.
 ip-address-of-the-agent =

+# The network interface to use when searching the IP address
+# to send to other agents.
+This should be the network interface
+# used to exchange with other applications.
+network-interface = eth0

 # The type of messaging we use: RabbitMQ.
 messaging-type = rabbitmq
 ```